Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/5_Jetson_Nano_Expansion_Board.md

 (4\) Spend 1s rotating to 144° (600 pulse width), and the angular velocity is 144 degree/ second.

 Then, the servo will cycle this motion.
-You can press “**Ctrl+C**” to exit this program, and PWM servo will restore to 120° .
+You can press "**Ctrl+C**" to exit this program, and PWM servo will restore to 120° .

 ## 5.14 Read Serial Bus Servo Status